BlackBoxVision/mvp-helpers/README.md

 #Issues

 If you found a bug, or you have an answer, or whatever.
-Please, open an [issue](https://github.com/BlackBoxVision/mvp-helpers/issues). ´I will do the best to fix it, or help you.
+Please, open an [issue](https://github.com/BlackBoxVision/mvp-helpers/issues).
+I will do the best to fix it, or help you.

 #Contributing